Language: EN

 How to represent positive integers in binary

-But as we know, internally our computer only knows about numbers in binary system.
+But as we know, internally our computer only knows numbers in binary system.
 So we will have to see how we can represent our numbers in this system.

 Representation of positive integers in binary

-But let’s write it in some guidelines:
+But let’s write it down in some guidelines:

 • Zero is zero, in any base